akavel/polyclip-go/README.md

 --------
   * [Online godoc for polyclip.go][gopkgdoc] (courtesy of [http://gopkgdoc.appspot.com](http://gopkgdoc.appspot.com)).
   * Microsite about [the original algorithm][fmartin], from its authors (with PDF, and public-domain code in C++).
-  * The [as3polyclip] library &mdash; a MIT-licensed ActionScript3 library implementing this same algorithm (it actually served as a base for polyclip.go).
+  * The [as3polyclip] library -- a MIT-licensed ActionScript3 library implementing this same algorithm (it actually served as a base for polyclip.go).
 The page also contains some thoughts with regards to speed of the algorithm.

   [as3polyclip]: http://code.google.com/p/as3polyclip/